Born: March 7, 1940

-Age: 83
+Age: 84

-Birthplace: Kenosha, Wisconsin, United States
+Birthplace: Kenosha, Wisconsin, U.S.

-Daniel J. Travanti (born Danielo Giovanni Travanti, March 7, 1940) is an American actor best known for his starring role as Captain Frank Furillo in the 1980s television drama Hill Street Blues.
+Danielo Giovanni "Daniel J." Travanti (born March 7, 1940) is an American actor best known for his starring role as Captain Frank Furillo in the 1980s television drama Hill Street Blues.

 Travanti, one of five children, was born in Kenosha, Wisconsin, to Italian immigrant parents.
 His father worked at the American Motors assembly plant in that city.
-During his teen years, Travanti was an athlete and good student, earning scholarships to Harvard University, Princeton University, and Dartmouth College, although he eventually attended the University of Wisconsin-Madison.[1]In 1957, before his senior year of high school, he attended the youth government and leadership program called Badger Boys State.[citation needed]
+During his teen years, Travanti was an athlete and good student, earning scholarships to Harvard University, Princeton University, and Dartmouth College, though he eventually attended the University of Wisconsin-Madison.
+In 1957, before his senior year, he attended the youth government and leadership program called Badger Boys State as a representative chosen from his high school.

-In 1966 he played the role of radio talk show host and murderer Barney Austin in the Perry Mason episode, "The Case of the Midnight Howler".
-He (credited as Dan Travanty in all four) was the lead guest star in the Season 3 episode "Collision Of Planets" of Lost in Space in 1967, appeared in the episode "The Octopus" of the single-season crime drama The Silent Force in late 1970, was featured in the Season 5 episode "Murder Times Three" of Mannix in late 1971, and appeared in the Season 6 episode "Image" of Mission: Impossible in early 1972.
-Also in 1972 he played a fugitive in "The Devil's Playground" episode of Cannon with his future Hill Street Blues co-star James B. Sikking.
-In 1974 Travanti appeared briefly in The Bob Newhart Show episode "The Battle of the Groups”
+In 1966 he played the role of radio talk-show host and murderer Barney Austin in the Perry Mason episode, "The Case of the Midnight Howler."
+He (credited as Dan Travanty in all four) was the lead guest-star in the Season 3 episode "Collision Of Planets" of Lost in Space in 1967, appeared in the episode "The Octopus" of the single-season crime drama The Silent Force in late 1970, was featured in the Season 5 episode "Murder Times Three" of Mannix in late 1971, and appeared in the Season 6 episode "Image" of Mission: Impossible in early 1972.
+Also in 1972 he played a fugitive in The Devil's Playground episode of Cannon with his future Hill Street Blues co-star James B. Sikking.
+In 1982 Travanti appeared briefly in the Newhart episode "A View From The Bench".

 Years later, Travanti earned five nominations and two Emmy Awards for his portrayal of Hill Street Station Captain Frank Furillo.
-In 1983, Travanti starred in the TV movie Adam, for which he received another Emmy nomination.
+In 1983, Travanti starred in the TV movie Adam for which he received another Emmy nomination.
 Since then, Travanti has appeared in a number of TV movies and has made appearances in television programs such as Poltergeist: The Legacy (1997) and Prison Break (2005).
 In 1986, HBO broadcast the made-for-cable biographical film Murrow, with Travanti's portrayal of Edward R. Murrow receiving a Cable Ace nomination.
 He co-starred in the film Millennium (1989) and as Lt.
 Ray McAuliffe in the television series Missing Persons (1993).

 Travanti had a recurring role on the Starz television series Boss.